 When the special education program at her school was not challenging enough, Tracy and her mother fought for Tracy to be included in regular studies.
 Tracy is an excellent example of how a self-advocate can change negative perceptions of people with Down syndrome to positive ones.

-Tracy worked as an intern at Lake Country Fine Arts, where her duties included cleaning, answering calls and also makeing calls for the owner.
-She also worked at This Great Coffee Place, where her jobs were to take orders, prepare smoothies and clean.
+Tracy worked as an intern at Lake Country Fine Arts, where her duties included cleaning and answering and making calls.
+She also worked at This Great Coffee Place, where she took orders, prepared smoothies and cleaned.
 Tracy has also spent years working tirelessly as a self-advocate in Southeastern Wisconsin.
 She often addresses large groups and is always on hand to help.

-Tracy has also had to overcome a life threatening illness.
-She is hospitalized due to a buildup of spinal fluid often, but it doesn't change her beautiful outlook on life.
+Tracy has had to overcome a life threatening illness.
+She is often hospitalized due to a buildup of spinal fluid, but it doesn't change her beautiful outlook on life.
 She just gets out and faces the world full throttle as soon as she is able.
-She put on a significant amount of weight while hospitalized.
+During one prolonged hospital stay, she put on a significant amount of weight.
 When she was well, she started dancing every day to lose weight.
 She succeeded and is now 40 pounds smaller.
 Tracy decided she wanted to share her weight loss success with others and is now working with a choreographer to produce a dance video for teens and adults with Down syndrome.

 2009 DAN PIPER AWARD RECIPIENT: ERIN THOMPSON